MIMIC: Masked Image Modeling with Image Correspondences: : Curating multi-view image dataset for dense vision tasks

 \section{\method: Curating multi-view image dataset for dense vision tasks}

-Although CroCo~\cite{weinzaepfel2022croco} recently used \baseline, a multi-view dataset, this dataset is not yet publicly available.
-Moreover, their dataset generation process requires 3D mesh, point cloud, depth, or camera pose information for each scene.
-This requirement restricts the data sources that can be employed to curate a multi-view dataset.
-Regrettably, there exists no such large-scale publicly available dataset.
-To address this gap, we design \method.
+While CroCo recently utilized \baseline, a multi-view dataset, their dataset creation process requires the availability of 3D mesh, point cloud, or camera pose information for each scene.
+This dependency imposes limitations on the range of data sources that can be used for crafting a multi-view dataset.
+Unfortunately, there is currently no large-scale publicly available dataset to address this void.
+To bridge this gap, we introduce MIMIC.

-\method\ can curate multi-view image datasets without any requirements on the data sources.
-It works by cleverly combining traditional computer vision methods (Figure~\ref{fig:pull_figure}).
+\method can generate multi-view datasets from unannotated videos and 3D simulated environments.
+Any data source that contains multi-view information with static objects or at least with minimal object movement is a suitable data source. \method works by cleverly combining traditional computer vision methods (Figure~\ref{fig:pull_figure}).
 The only mechanism our curation process requires is a sampling mechanism $(I_1, I_2) \sim g(S)$, where $S$ is some data source from which $g(\cdot)$ samples two images $I_1$ and $I_2$.
 For example, $S$ can be a video from which $g(\cdot)$ samples two image frames.
-Or $S$ can be a synthetic 3D environment from which $g(\cdot)$ navigates to random spatial locations and samples two random image renderings of the scene.
+Or $S$ can be a synthetic 3D environment from which $g(\cdot)$ navigates to random spatial locations and samples two random image renderings of the same scene.

-\textbf{Identifying data sources.} With no restrictions on data sources, we generate our \method dataset from both real as well as synthetic data sources.
-Due to ethical considerations, we do not extract more from real videos and focus on open source video datasets.
-Therefore we extract also from synthetic environments and only use their annotations to generate videos of trajectories.
-We use DeMoN, ScanNet, ArkitScenes, Objectron, CO3D, Mannequin, and 3DStreetView as real data sources.
-DeMoN~\cite{ummenhofer2017demon} is a dataset containing stereo image pairs.
-ScanNet~\cite{dai2017scannet} and ArkitScenes~\cite{dehghan2021arkitscenes} contain videos from indoor environments.
-Objectron~\cite{Ahmadyan_2021_CVPR} and CO3D~\cite{reizenstein21co3d} are collections of videos containing objects.
-Mannequin~\cite{li2019learning} provides a video dataset featuring individuals engaged in the mannequin challenge.
-3DStreetView~\cite{zamir2016generic} offers a collection of street images from multiple urban areas.
+\textbf{Identifying data sources.} We generate our \method dataset from both real as well as synthetic data sources.
+We use DeMoN~\citep{ummenhofer2017demon}, ScanNet~\citep{dai2017scannet}, ArkitScenes~\citep{dehghan2021arkitscenes}, Objectron~\citep{Ahmadyan_2021_CVPR}, CO3D~\citep{reizenstein21co3d}, Mannequin~\citep{li2019learning}, and 3DStreetView~\citep{zamir2016generic} as real data sources.
+DeMoN is a dataset containing stereo image pairs.
+ScanNet and ArkitScenes contain videos from indoor environments.
+Objectron and CO3D are collections of videos containing objects.
+Mannequin provides a video dataset featuring individuals engaged in the mannequin challenge.
+3DStreetView offers a collection of street images from multiple urban areas.